Superexponential growth of epidemics in networks with cliques: Results

 \subsection{Time evolution}

 Having established the agreement between our theoretical framework and stochastic simulations for the final stage, we now turn our attention to the temporal dynamics of the SIQ model.

 Figures~\ref{fig.timeevol}a-b display the time evolution of $I_{new}$ and $S$ for $f=0.1$ and $f=0.3$ on ER$_7$-ER$_3$ networks.
 From these figures, one can observe that the theoretical predictions are in excellent agreement with our numerical simulation results.
-Additionally, in the Supplemental Material, we show that our equations also accurately predict the time evolution of the SIQ model for other network topologies.
+Additionally, in Appendix~\ref{app.bet1}, we show that our equations also accurately predict the time evolution of the SIQ model for other network topologies.

 Moving forward, we will now explore the temporal evolution of infections across different values of $f$ in more detail.
 From Figs.~\ref{fig.super}a-c, we notice that $I_{new}(t)$ initially increases over time as an exponential function.
 Moreover, the exponential growth rate $\alpha$ obeys the relationship $\alpha = \ln(R_0)$, where $R_0$ is the basic reproduction number defined in Eq.~(\ref{eq.r00}).
 This relationship can be understood by examining the early stages of the epidemic, when the vast majority of the population is still susceptible.
 During this period, the transmission process can be approximated by a Galton-Watson branching process~\cite{spouge2019accurate} where each infected individual transmits the disease, on average, to $R_0$ members of the population.
 Because the infected population is still small at this point, we can safely ignore the probability of a susceptible person receiving the infection from multiple sources simultaneously.
 As a result, during this period, the number of new infections grows as $(R_0)^t$, which can be expressed equivalently as an exponential function: $(R_0)^t=\exp(\alpha t)$ with $\alpha = \ln(R_0)$.